-12. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this MSA.
+10. Sharefarming Arrangement If you have a Sharefarming Arrangement on the Farm, you are deemed to have one contract with SDA and each of the owner and sharefarmer is a party to this exclusive MSA.
+The obligations under this exclusive MSA are binding and enforceable against each of the owner and sharefarmer identified and liability of the owner and sharefarmer is joint and several.
+Each of the owner and sharefarmer (each a 'Supplier' for the purposes of this exclusive MSA) specifically acknowledge and agree that: SDA is authorised to distribute proceeds from the supply of Milk pursuant to this exclusive MSA in accordance with the applicable Milk Proceeds Percentages set out in item C.19 of the Details section; the Milk Proceeds Percentages may be varied by making a written request to SDA, signed by the person named in item C.20 of the Details section; and 11.
+Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this exclusive MSA.
 However, there is a minimum Milk collection of 400 litres, per collection.
-Charges may apply if three consecutive collections occur below 400 litres (refer to clause 7.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
-13. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
-14. Complaints and Disputes SDA takes your complaints seriously.
+Charges may apply if three consecutive collections occur below 400 litres (refer to clause 6.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
+12. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
+13. Complaints and Disputes SDA takes your complaints seriously.
 Our internal complaints handling procedure is set out in Chapter 8 of the Supplier Handbook.
-Any disputes under this MSA will be dealt with in accordance with this procedure.
-15. Record Keeping Each of you and SDA are required to keep a record of this MSA, and any variation or termination, for at least six years after the end of the Supply Period.
-D. DOCUMENTS FORMING PART OF THIS MSA 16.
-Components This MSA comprises: this Key Terms document, inclusive of the General Terms set out below; Schedule 1 - the I&amp;I Form; and Schedule 2 - SDA's 2022/23 Supplier Handbook.
-If there are any inconsistencies between the above documents, the terms set out in the higher listed document will prevail.
+Any disputes under this exclusive MSA will be dealt with in accordance with this procedure.
+14. Record Keeping Each of you and SDA are required to keep a record of this exclusive MSA, and any variation or termination, for a least six years after the end of the Supply Period.
+D. DOCUMENTS FORMING PA ART OF THIS MSA 15.
+Components This exclusive MSA comprises: this document, inclusive of the Details section and the Key Terms (set out above) and the General Terms (set out below); Schedule 1 - the I&I Form; and Schedule 2 - SDA's 2023/24 Supplier Handbook